DRAG0NZCODE/ReKairos/README.md

 # ReKairos
 A handy guide on how to install ReKairos!

-A Guide on how to install ReKairos with ALTSTORE

 Installing reKairos on macOS
 ----------------------------
 1. Download AltServer for Mac https://altstore.io/